-Even though almost all mountain gorillas live within protected areas, there are a number of issues that need to be taken into consideration to ensure adequate protection of Gorilla beringei beringei and its habitat.
+Even though almost all Mountain Gorillas live within protected areas, there are a number of issues that need to be taken into consideration to ensure adequate protection of Gorilla beringei beringei and its habitat.
 These include:

-- Ensure that there is no further encroachment of agriculture into national parks. - The effectiveness of protected areas should be strengthened and any ongoing illegal activities should be stopped. - Rebuild and mitigate damage caused in gorilla habitat as a result of conflict and war. - Species legislation in each country should be reviewed to ensure that adequate protection is provided to the mountain gorillas. - Sufficient staff should be employed to ensure adequate protection from poaching and hunting, to regulate tourism and manage gorilla habitat. - Gorilla Action Survival Plans should be developed by all national authorities.
+- Ensure that there is no further encroachment of agriculture into national parks. - The effectiveness of protected areas to be strengthened and any ongoing illegal activities should be stopped. - Rebuild and mitigate damage caused in gorilla habitat as a result of conflict and war. - Species legislation in each country to be reviewed to ensure that adequate protection is provided.

+- Sufficient staff to be employed to ensure adequate protection from poaching and hunting, to regulate tourism and manage gorilla habitat. - Gorilla Action Survival Plans to be developed by all national authorities.